-Co-design activities engage teams, through workshops designed to inform and inspire new opportunities to create value and identify the most relevant problems you’ll need to focus on when generating potential solutions.
-The most promising ideas are selected, rapidly prototyped and tested with customers, using an iterative approach.
-An agile design process reduces the risk of developing ideas that customers won’t value.
+Co-design activities engage teams through workshops designed to iteratively inform and inspire all the potential opportunities and the most relevant problems you’ll need to focus on, before generating any ideas.
+The best will be selected, prototyped and tested before any commitment to design development.

 Synthesis | drawing connections between seemingly disparate ideas and research insights to make sense and order out of complexity.
 This phase frequently holds the keys to innovation.